 The table below shows the percentage of the Council's employees who have a disability.
-The percentage has increased since 2020 from 3.26% to 3.58% in 2022.
-The 2022 percentage is difficult to compare with Census data because the Census question includes lifelong limiting illness as well as disability.
+The percentage has returned to the level in 2022 (3.58%).
+This figure is difficult to compare with Census data because the Census question includes lifelong limiting illness as well as disability.

-January 2020 January 2021 January 2022 Percentage of employees who have a disability 3.26% 3.44% 3.58%
+January 2021 January 2022 January 2023 Percentage of employees who have a disability 3.44% 3.58% 3.46%